Religion in Taiwan: Census statistics

 The figures for The Church of Jesus Christ of Latter-day Saints were not from the MOI, rather they were based on self-reported data from LDS Newsroom.
 The figures for Jehovah's Witnesses were not from the MOI and they were based on the Witnesses own 2007 Service Year Report.
 In the original report both of them were counted as part of Protestantism.

 Freedom of religion

 Freedom of religion is enshrined in the constitution of the Republic of China (Taiwan), and ranked high at 9.2 on the Freedom Scale in 2018 according to the World Bank.
-In 2023, the country scored 4 out of 4 for religious freedom.
+In 2023, Taiwan scored 4 out of 4 under Freedom House's metric, "Are individuals free to practice and express their religious faith or nonbelief in public and private?".